 Tax relief on donations: Companies and sole entrepreneurs that donate their funds for the purpose of eliminating the effects of the COVID-19 pandemic paid to the specially opened transaction bank account of the Republic of Slovenia or other EU Member States, are eligible for the additional tax relief.
 Taxpayers who have income from business activity may, in addition to decreasing tax base in accordance with Article 59 of the Corporate Income Tax Act ("ZDDPO-2") or Article 66 of the Personal Income Tax Act ("ZDoh-2"), further reduce the tax base for the entire amount of donations made to address the effects of the COVID-19 pandemic.
-The amount of donations includes all payments made after 13 March 2020 and up to the decision of the Government of the Republic of Slovenia to close a specially dedicated transaction bank account for the purpose of eliminating the consequences of the COVID-19 pandemic.
+The amount of the Republic of Slovenia to close a specially dedicated transaction bank account for the purpose of eliminating the consequences of the COVID-19 pandemic.
 In order to claim the relief, the companies should follow the rules of provisions provided by the ZDDPO-2 and ZDoh-2.